slavabzb/slava.bz/_drafts/are-you-smart-enough-to-work-in-yandex.markdown

 ---

-In order to solve the problem effectively, we have to scan both arrays in the same loop.
+To solve the problem effectively, we have to scan both arrays in the same loop.
 The first array (`A`) we scan from the beginning down to the end (forward scan using `i` as an index), the second one (`B`) - from the end up to the beginning (backward scan using `j` as an index).
 There are three possible cases.

 1. `A[i] + B[j] < x` - the sum is less then `x` - we increase the sum by increasing the index `i` (move forward along the `A` array).
 2. `A[i] + B[j] > x` - the sum is more then `x` - we decrease the sum by decreasing the index `j` (move backward along the `B` array).